Grateful For Abundance

 In scarcity mode we see a constant diminishment of resources.
 It will all go away and we will never again have the chance to have what we want.

-In abundance mode we not only see abundance, we actually create abundance.
+In mode we not only see abundance, we actually create abundance.
 There is enough and to spare, and there always will be.
 We know this is true because, if for no other reason, we create it.

 Because we live in abundance, we may save wisely, but feel no need to hoard.
 An abundance mentality amplifies and magnifies resources, enhancing the realization of abundance.